 Union Pier , 4 miles north of New Buffalo, is a major destination for family vacations, with a wide variety of lodging choices — quaint Bed & Breakfasts, grand old resorts, vintage cottages and modern homes.
 Fine dining and casual eateries are walking distance to most lodging facilities.
 Union Pier’s corner store and ice cream parlor compliment the art galleries and other businesses located along Red Arrow Highway.

 Lakeside, like its Harbor Country sister towns, is a vacation destination and a popular choice for weddings at the historic Lakeside Inn.
 An active homeowners’ association sponsors several events during the year and fosters a strong sense of community.
-Many of the area’s leading interior design firms are located in Lakeside.

 In Harbert, visitors will encounter art galleries, antique shops and a wonderful variety of dining opportunities.
 Harbert has changed since the days Carl Sandburg roamed its wooded lanes, but has lost none of its appeal.
 The influence of the Scandinavian families who helped create this thriving resort community is still felt today.
 As the Harbert Business Association says, “Harbert is out of the ordinary, not out of the way”.